 The quick student would probably immediately answer that the smaller the acceptance angle, the better the measurement.
 But that may not always be correct.
 As with any other measurement, one should think about WHAT is being measured and WHY when you consider if you need to worry about the acceptance angle.

-- Finally, there’s the manufacturability issue: the smaller the acceptance ange the more difficult and expensive it becomes to engineer and manufacture a transmissometer.
+- Finally, there’s the manufacturability issue.
+The smaller the acceptance ange the more difficult and expensive it becomes to engineer and manufacture a transmissometer.

 For much more on this see these references: